ovh/docs/pages/cloud/storage/veeam_enterprise/guide.en-gb.md

 The file will appear in ISO disk image format.
 Once you have transferred it onto your server, select the server’s CD reader, then select the image.

-In the server, you can then launch the installation wizard.
+On the server, you can then launch the installation wizard.
 Select `Veeam Backup & Replication (Install)`{.action}.

 ![installation Veeam](images/veeamBandR_inst_01.png){.thumbnail}